 Right now, the Yardsale app is only available on iPhone, though the Yardsale website will allow you to sign up for an email blast that will let you know promptly when the Yardsale app will make the move to the rest of the major platforms like Blackberry and, of course, Android.
 This in turn represents both the high point and the low point of Yardsale; while users will be able to get maximum exposure with the Yardsale app, the exact capability of selling via the Yardsale app is somewhat suspect.
 Still, however, it’s worth bearing in mind that this is exactly how eBay went.
 Getting in on the ground floor of Yardsale may be a whole new chance to get in on a sales channel that will one day rival eBay itself.

 Sales channels, however, aren’t the only means to make a small business successful.
-Cloud-based telephony tools like local numbers and call answering services can help keep customers in contact with your small business, while tools like Yardsale can help them find your available goods in the first place.
+Cloud-based telephony tools like local numbers and auto attendants can help keep customers in contact with your small business, while tools like Yardsale can help them find your available goods in the first place.

 So while Yardsale may only be of limited use and effectiveness right now, its potential is as yet untapped, and unknown.
 It could well prove the next eBay…or nowhere near.